Come to a comfortable seat.

 Set your ball aside for a moment.

-So the other side is going to be our counter pose but it might feel nice to just straighten one leg and then the other.
+But it might feel nice to just straighten one leg and then the other.

-If you need a couple windshield wipers before we come into the other side,
+If you need a couple windshield wipers before we come into the other side.

 Feel free to find that.

-So you might have to adjust your legs a little differently.
+So other side since we started with our more comfortable side the second side usually feels more awkward So you might have to adjust your legs a little differently.

 Make sure your knees are happy.